CesiumGS/3d-tiles/specification/README.md

 #### Implicit Tiling

 The bounding volume hierarchy may be defined _explicitly_ — as shown previously — which enables a wide variety of spatial data structures.
-Certain common data structures such as regular quadtrees and octrees may be defined _implicitly_ without listing bounding volumes exhaustively.
+Certain common data structures such as quadtrees and octrees may be defined _implicitly_ without providing bounding volumes for every tile.
 This regular pattern allows for random access of tiles based on their tile coordinates which enables accelerated spatial queries, new traversal algorithms, and efficient updates of tile content, among other use cases.

 <p align="center">
   <img src="figures/implicit-tiling-small.png" /><br />
   Quadtree with tile coordinates.
 </p>

+In order to support sparse datasets, availability data determines which tiles exist.
+To support massive datasets, availability is partitioned into fixed-size subtrees.
+Subtrees may store metadata for available tiles and contents.

 An `implicitTiling` object may be added to any tile in the tileset JSON.
 The object defines how the tile is subdivided and where to locate content resources.
 It may be added to multiple tiles to create more complex subdivision schemes.
-In order to support sparse datasets, tile availability is partitioned into fixed-size subtrees.

 The following example shows a quadtree defined on the root tile, with template URIs pointing to content and subtree files.

 ```json
 {